Labweh: History

 has its source in the adjoining mountains, and after flowing for several hours through the plain, falls into the basin from which springs the Orontes."

 In 1838, Eli Smith noted Lebweh as a Metawileh village in the Baalbek District.

 Labweh Springs and Labweh River

-The village is located on a hill 26 km northeast of Baalbek, which gives its name to the Labweh Springs and Labweh River, one of the sources of the Orontes.
+The village is located on a hill 26 km northeast of Baalbek, which gives its name to the Labweh Springs and Labweh River, one of the sources of the Orontes River.
 The Labweh river flows for approximately 20 km through rocky desert.
 It then cascades into a lake and wider stream at another village called Er-Ras, considered to be the source of the Orontes.
 This flows onwards northeast, fed by numerous other streams from Lebanon's mountains.